Beware the recent past: a bias in spectral energy distribution modelling due to bursty star formation: Method

-Based on these analyses, we obtained four sets of estimated galaxy properties for each snapshot.
-The \magphys\ values assume a fixed parameterisation of the SFH based on an underlying continuous, delayed exponential model overlaid with random starbursts (as detailed in DC08).
-In addition, we have three sets of results from \pros, assuming different SFH priors: ``Dirichlet'', ``continuity'', and ``bursty continuity''.
-The Dirichlet prior assumes that the fractional specific star formation rate (sSFR) in each time bin follows a Dirichlet distribution, with a concentration parameter, $\alpha$, that controls the shape of the SFH \citep{Leja2017,Leja2019}, and which we set to unity.
-The ``continuity'' prior directly fits for $\Delta\log(\mathrm{SFR})$ between neighbouring time bins using a Student's $t$-distribution with scale factor $\sigma = 0.3$ and two degrees of freedom.
+Based on these analyses, we obtained five sets of SFR estimates for each snapshot.
+The \magphys\ SFRs assume a fixed parameterisation of the SFH based on a parametric model overlaid with random starbursts (as detailed in DC08).
+In addition, we have four sets of results from \pros, assuming different SFH priors: parametric, Dirichlet, continuity, and bursty continuity.
+The parametric prior assumes a delayed exponentially declining SFH, and does not account for bursts.\footnote{Using \pros with bursts is not recommended in the documentation.} The Dirichlet prior assumes that the fractional specific star formation rate (sSFR) in each time bin follows a Dirichlet distribution, with a concentration parameter, $\alpha$, that controls the shape of the SFH \citep{Leja2017,Leja2019}, and which we set to unity.
+The continuity prior directly fits for $\Delta\log(\mathrm{SFR})$ between neighbouring time bins using a Student's $t$-distribution with scale factor $\sigma = 0.3$ and two degrees of freedom.
 This prior discourages abrupt changes in SFR between adjacent bins but remains flexible enough to fit both star-forming and quenched galaxies \citep{Leja2019,Johnson2021}.
-Following \cite{Tacchella2022B}, we also consider the bursty continuity prior, which is a modified form of the continuity prior with $\sigma=1$ and $\nu=2$, shown to allow even greater degrees of variability in the shape of the SFH.
+Following \cite{Tacchella2022B}, we also consider the bursty continuity prior -- a modified form of the continuity prior with $\sigma=1$ and $\nu=2$, which allows greater variability in the SFH.
 For each of these priors, we adopt the following binning scheme: the first two and the last bins are kept the same for all sources, covering $0 < t_l < 10$ Myrs, $10 < t_l < 100$ Myrs, and $0.85t_z < t_l < t_z$, respectively.
 Here, $t_z$ represents the age of the Universe at the object's redshift, and $t_l$ is the lookback time.
 The remaining time between 100 Myrs and $0.85t_z$ is evenly spaced in logarithmic time.
-The number of bins is chosen to ensure each bin has a width greater than $0.02~\log_{10}\mathrm{Gyrs}$.
-For the lowest redshift snapshots in our simulated data set, this corresponds to eight bins, while for the highest redshifts, it is five.
+The number of bins is chosen to ensure that $\log_{10}(\mathrm{bin\: width\slash\mathrm{Gyr}}) > 0.02$, ranging from eight bins (for the lowest redshifts in our simulations), to five (for the highest).